 3. A BATTERY OF TESTS

 It takes a lot of power to start a diesel, which is why many larger diesel trucks have two batteries.
 It is normally recommended that batteries are replaced in pairs.
 Since it’s expensive to replace two batteries at once, you want to be sure you’re getting maximum life from them.
-Wait too long and you might get stranded and need a tow.
+Wait too long and you might get stranded.

 Expiration Date –